rhodyapps/Comsc230-Assignment1-HTML/README.md

 Part 1: Organize your project files

 1. On your computer 'Documents' folder, create a new folder called 'GitHub'
-2. In the GitHub folder, create a new folder: Comsc230-Assignments
+2. In the GitHub folder, create a new folder: 'RWU' and another folder 'Comsc230' and another folder 'Assignments'

 Part 2: Clone the repo

-1. Clone this repository using GitHub Desktop ** Important: point the local path to the Comsc230-Assignments folder
+1. Clone this repository using GitHub Desktop ** Important: point the local path to the local RWU/Comsc230/Assignments folder
 2. Open in VS Code, look at the files in the project, you should see the README and in the 'src' folder two html files
-3. Open each of the html files using Google Chrome browser File/Open/Documents/GitHub/Comsc230/Comsc230-Assignment1-HTML/src/a1-hello-v1.html
+3. Open each of the html files using Google Chrome browser File/Open/Documents/GitHub/RWU/Comsc230/Assignments/Comsc230-Assignment1-HTML/src/a1-hello-v1.html
 4. Open Chrome developer tools: View/Developer/Developer Tools

 Part 3: Create a new web page